LauraHFC/rag-app-nz-employment-law/README.md

 ---

 *For informational purposes only — not legal or tax advice.
-All information sourced from official New Zealand government websites (legislation.govt.nz, employment.govt.nz, ird.govt.nz, Stats NZ).
+All information sourced from official New Zealand government websites (legislation.govt.nz, employment.govt.nz, tenancy.govt.nz, ird.govt.nz, Stats NZ).
 Compliance posture is conservative-by-default: the system refuses cleanly when a question crosses into licensed-adviser territory (LCA 2006, IALA 2007, FMCA).
 For serious matters, consult a qualified professional.*